A Holiday Guide to Health and Wellness

 The holiday season has a way of stirring up equal parts stress and cheer.
 We eagerly anticipate cherished traditions and festive gatherings while taking on a dizzying array of tasks — from shopping to decorating to making travel plans.
 As you finalize your holiday plans this year, look for opportunities to avoid falling into familiar patterns of stress.
 To help you get started, we’ve compiled our best advice for staying healthy and enjoying the spirit of the season.

 The month of December is often rife with temptations to overcommit, overindulge, and overspend.
-This year, we have a rare opportunity to simplify our to-do lists and cut ourselves some slack.
+It never hurts to simplify our to-do lists and cut ourselves some slack.
 Rather than trying to do it all, find ways to incorporate your favorite traditions without piling on the stress.

 If you love the spirit of gift-giving but feel stressed about the financial burden, you might try crafting homemade presents or setting up a family gift exchange.
 Similarly, if you daydream all year about the holiday meal but feel hopeless about cooking it yourself, consider supporting a local restaurant offering your favorite dishes to-go.

 If you find yourself with a case of the winter blues, research has shown that bright lighting can uplift your energy and mood.
 Try to expose yourself to sunlight every day.
-The sun’s rays stimulate the production of serotonin—a brain chemical known to increase feelings of happiness and well-being.
+The sun’s rays stimulate the production of serotonin, a brain chemical that increases feelings of happiness and well-being.

 You may also want to consider stringing up your holiday lights, even if you’re not expecting company.
 Psychology experts confirm that brightly colored lights and festive decorations can have a positive effect on our mood.

 Expressions of gratitude cause our brains to release dopamine and serotonin, two mood-enhancing brain chemicals that promote feelings of pleasure and reduce stress.
 Try not to dwell on what didn’t go as planned this year, or how this holiday season compares to others.
 Instead, focus your attention on what you’re grateful for.
-Whether you recount happy moments from your day or share appreciation for the people you encounter, remembering that good still exists during difficult times is a powerful stress reliever.
+Whether you recount happy moments from your day or share appreciation for the people you encounter, relishing the good things is a powerful stress reliever.

 Make sure to get adequate sleep, stay active, and eat well.
 Not only will these habits help keep your immune system strong, but they also support physical and emotional resilience.
 A deep breathing practice can help you lower stress hormone levels and boost your resistance to infection.